The emergency plan for coronavirus disease 2019 (COVID-19) has been activated and we are in the initial stage of the action phase of this plan.

 - Refer to the NSW Health website for advice for community pharmacies on infection prevention and control for COVID-19 for more detailed advice on managing flow of symptomatic patients.

-- Consider enabling easy access to products that may be in high demand, such as treatments for cold symptoms.
+- Consider enabling easy access to products that may be in high demand, such as treatments for cold symptoms, noting there are current limits on dispensing and sales of prescription and over-the-counter medicines.

 - Influenza can co-infect patients with COVID-19, compounding the burden on community pharmacies.